Shawon-Mahmud07/Customer-Support-Zone/README.md

 # Customer Support Zone (React)

+This project is a React-based Customer Support Zone designed to display customer tickets, track progress, and mark them as resolved.
+It follows a Figma design and includes additional features like status management, responsiveness, and toast notifications using React-Toastify.

 This project is a React-based ticket management UI where users can:

 - view customer tickets